-If you want to pass variables between functions you have to make them global by defining them in the fields section.
+Temporary variables defined/computed within a procedure are local to that procedure: they are only valid within that procedure.
+If you want to pass variables between procedures you have to make them global by defining them in the fields section.

-bad example
+(bad) example

 '''

 person:

 fields:

 - age: int

-'''

-'''

 processes:

 ageing:

 - age: age + 1

 - isold: age >= 150 # isold is a local variable

-- show("isold", isold)

 rejuvenation:

 - age: age - 1

-- backfromoldage: isold and age < 150 # <-- WRONG !
+- backfromoldage: isold and age < 150 # WRONG !

-- show("back from old age", backfromoldage)

 '''

 In this example, isold and backfromoldage are local variables.
-They can only be used in the function where they are defined.
-Because we are trying to use the local variable isold in another function in this example, LIAM2 will refuse to run, complaining that isold is not defined.
+They can only be used in the procedure where they are defined.
+Because we are trying to use the local variable isold in another procedure in this example, LIAM 2 will refuse to run, complaining that isold is not defined.

-5.3.4 Actions
+4.4.2 Actions